 (Ages 4 – 8)

 I love this series and think that this is a perfect book for starting school.
-Birdie is a likable character and both the illustrations and the text provide reassurance to children that school is going to be a great place for them.
-Birdie’s locket is also a great idea for making nervous children feel closer to home.
+Birdie is a likable character and both the illustrations and the comforting text help children understand that school is a safe and welcoming place.

 You’re Wearing That to School?! by Lynn Plourde illustrated by Sue Cornelison, 2013